freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/registration-form/part-049.md

 # --description--

-We want the `select` element to remain with a white background, but now it is not getting the same `min-height` as the `input` and `textarea` elements.
+You want the `select` element to remain with a white background, but now it is not getting the same `min-height` as the `input` and `textarea` elements.

 Move the `min-height` property and value so that all three element types have the same `min-height` value, and the `select` element still has a white background.